tendermint/tendermint/spec/consensus/light-client/README.md

 A schematic of the core verification and fork detection components in a Light Node are depicted below.
 The schematic is quite similar for other use cases.
-Note fork accountability is not depicted, as it is the responsibility of the full nodes.
+Note that fork accountability is not depicted, as it is the responsibility of the full nodes.

 ![Light Client Diagram](./assets/light-node-image.png).